If an adaptation of a series is popular, it will leave its stamp on subsequent adaptations

 - Martin Caidin's Marooned featured a Project Mercury mission.
 Later editions matched up with the movie and featured a Apollo-style spacecraft.

 - The original "Snow White and the Seven Dwarfs" fairy tale does not have her being awakened by a kiss; that was an addition by Disney.
+Instead, the apple was dislodged from Snow White's throat when the prince's servants dropped the glass coffin.
 It's rare to see a "Snow White" adaption that doesn't include it now, even ones that attempt to go back to The Brothers Grimm story.

 - Speaking of homeworld, Power Rangers: The Movie had Lord Zedd acknowledge that Zordon's home planet is Eltar, something that was never mentioned in the show.
 Since then, Eltar was mentioned in a few post-MMPR seasons.